-With the Angra and GS20 Exchange platforms in place, the FCA Regulatory Sandbox application being progressed, and further progress being made on the development of the Company's GS Money solutions, coupled with the disposal of EMS, GST has come a long way in a short period of time.
-We are now a focused, 'pure play' fintech group with a solid platform on which build and to role out our GS Money solutions.
+With the Angra Global and GS20 Exchange platforms in place, the FCA stablecoin plans being progressed, and two recently announced complimentary acquisitions to complete, these are exciting times for GST.
+We are a focused, 'pure play' fintech group with solid platforms on which build and to continue to role out our GS Money solutions.
 We will also continue to explore any further value enhancing acquisition opportunities that may become available and that can assist with accelerating the development of the Group.

-Whilst we will continue to invest in developing the Group's stablecoin-based cross-border payments network, with a firm focus on minimising costs, the disposal of EMS has removed a significant drag on our finances.
-I therefore believe there is a very bright future for GST and I look forward to reporting on our further progress in the coming months.
+I believe there is a very bright future for GST and I look forward to reporting on our further progress in the coming months.

-Tone Kay Kim GOH Chairman
+Tone Kay Kim Goh Chairman